Toyota Yaris Hybrid - MPG, running costs & CO2

 Toyota Yaris MPG & CO2

 Repair bills shouldn't be a big concern either, thanks to Toyota's 'Relax' warranty.
-This can last for 10-years/100,000 miles, but only if the car is serviced at a franchised Toyota service centre.
+This can last for up to 10 years/100,000 miles, but only if the car is serviced at a franchised Toyota service centre.
 There's no extra cost for the warranty, making it the most generous in the industry, pipping Kia's seven years of cover and the five years offered by Hyundai and Renault.

 The previous Yaris hybrid started in group eight; about the same as a Ford Fiesta or SEAT Ibiza with a 1.0-litre turbo petrol engine.
 The Yaris hybrid spans from group 13-14 out of 50, which is slightly higher, so could be more costly for some drivers.